mgijax/autolittriage/Readme.txt

     https://docs.google.com/spreadsheets/d/1FIu615HU48mVaVF71nl7jXMVNI-MZ4qHhS2cMJLdiBQ/edit#gid=1635760950

     Bottom line:
-	yes, NPV does correlate with negative prediction "confidence" for SGDlog, however since NPV is pretty high even for low confidence, it is not clear that it would be worth curator time to look at lower confidence predictions (i.e., curators would have to look at a log of TN to find a small number of FN).
+	yes, NPV does correlate w/ negative prediction "confidence" for SGDlog, however since NPV is pretty high even for low confidence, not clear that it would be worth curator time to look at lower confidence predictions (i.e., curators would have to look at a log of TN to find a small number of FN).